RomainMazB/octobercms-bootstrap-boilerplate/README.md

-TailwindCSS Boilerplate Theme
+Bootstrap Boilerplate Theme
 =============================

 ### This is not a theme, it's much more!

-TailwindCSS Boilerplate theme **is not a theme**, it's a boilerplate to create some awesome themes with all the developper's tools included: TailwindCSS, Webpack, BrowserSync already configured to build with the OctoberCMS's directory structure, PostCSS with some the majors plugins, PurgeCSS, and all of this managed with NPM.
+Bootstrap Boilerplate theme **is not a theme**, it's a boilerplate to create some awesome themes with all the developper's tools included: Bootstrap, Webpack, BrowserSync already configured to build with the OctoberCMS's directory structure, PostCSS with some the majors plugins, PurgeCSS, and all of this managed with NPM.

 **Have fun!**

-### TailwindCSS/Webpack/PostCSS ready
+### Bootstrap/Webpack/PostCSS ready
 <details><summary>Display content</summary>
-TailwindCSS, Webpack and PostCSS is already installed and pre-configured to work together.
+Bootstrap, Webpack and PostCSS is already installed and pre-configured to work together.
 Each configuration file is pre-built but customizable directly from your theme directory.

 This boilerplate comes with webpack and fully customised `webpack.config.js` file for OctoberCMS to manage all your assets: css, javascript, images, fonts and also all your template files: **Webpack will walk through all your directories and subdirectories** presents in your theme folder to compile the .htm, .html and .txt files to catch all the assets dependencies you may have added in them!